andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 When pattern matching binds variables in alternatives of constructor case expressions the number of arguments are different from the arity of the constructor defined in top-level definitions and in ``GlobalDef``.
-This is because Idris keeps around all the arguments, but the code generator for the alternatives removes the ones which are marked for deletion, for such arguments the code generator of the custom back-end needs to remove the erased arguments for the constructor implementation.
-As erased arguments don't hold any variables and the arities of alternatives and constructors won't match up.
+This is because Idris keeps around all the arguments, but the code generator for the alternatives removes the ones which are marked as erased.
+The code generator of the custom back-end also needs to remove the erased arguments in the constructor implementation.
 In ``GlobalDef``, ``eraseArg`` contains this information, which can be used to extract the number of arguments which needs to be kept around.

 How to implement a Foreign Function Interface?
 ----------------------------------------------

 Foreign Function Interface plays a big role in running Idris programs.
 The primitive operations which are mentioned above are functions for manipulating values and those functions aren't meant for complex interaction with the runtime system.
-Other functionality, which is part of the prelude/base, can be thought of abstract types via external and foreign functions around them.
+Other functionality, which is part of the ``Prelude``, can be thought of abstract types via external and foreign functions around them.
 The responsibility of the custom back-end and the host technology is to represent these computations the operationally correct way.
 Originally Idris had an official